 - How to Use an Android Tablet: This pictorial guide shows you step-by-step directions how to use your new Android-based tablet.

-- How to Set Up Your New Android or Tablet: Another guide written for beginners to help you set up your new device.
+- How to Set Up Your Android Tablet: Another guide written for beginners (and with pictures) to help you set up your new device.

 - Android, Apple or Windows: How to Choose the Best Tablet: An article published by P.C.
 Magazine that delves more deeply into the differences among tablets.

-- The Snugg’s Beginner’s Guide to Tablets will get you up to speed in no time.
+- Using Android Tablets – Beginners Guide will get you up to speed in no time.

-- 10 Tablet Apps for Seniors reviews downloadable apps especially of interest to seniors.
+- 10 Helpful Apps for Senior Citizens reviews downloadable apps especially of interest to seniors.